Hiroshi Abe (war criminal)

 Abe was sentenced to death by hanging as a B/C class war criminal and imprisoned in Changi Prison.
 In 1947, his sentence was commuted to 15 years.
 He was released in 1957."The construction of the railway was in itself a war crime.
-For my part in it, I am a war criminal."Cook, Haruko Taya., and Theodore Failor.
-Cook.
-Japan at War: an Oral History.
-Phoenix, 2000.
+For my part in it, I am a war criminal."

 In 1995, Abe testified against the Japanese government in a lawsuit seeking compensation for Koreans in Japan during World War II.
 "This was probably the first time for a former Japanese officer to testify in court in the trial of war compensation issues."